Estramate/TeamIO/README.md

 ## 🤝 Contributing

-We welcome contributions to TeamIO!
+We welcome contributions to ClubFlow!
 Please read our contributing guidelines and:

 1. Fork the repository
 2. Create a feature branch